Laser diode: Double heterostructure lasers

-In these devices, a layer of low bandgap material is sandwiched between two high bandgap layers.
-One commonly-used pair of materials is gallium arsenide (GaAs) with aluminium gallium arsenide (AlxGa(1-x)As).
-Each of the junctions between different bandgap materials is called a heterostructure, hence the name "double heterostructure laser" or DH laser.
+In these devices, a layer of low-bandgap material is sandwiched between two high-bandgap layers.
+One commonly used pair of materials is gallium arsenide (GaAs) with aluminium gallium arsenide (AlxGa(1-x)As).
+Each of the junctions between different bandgap materials is called a heterostructure, hence the name double heterostructure (DH) laser.
 The kind of laser diode described in the first part of the article may be referred to as a homojunction laser, for contrast with these more popular devices.

 The advantage of a DH laser is that the region where free electrons and holes exist simultaneously—the active region—is confined to the thin middle layer.
 This means that many more of the electron-hole pairs can contribute to amplification—not so many are left out in the poorly amplifying periphery.
 In addition, light is reflected within the heterojunction; hence, the light is confined to the region where the amplification takes place.

 Quantum well lasers

 If the middle layer is made thin enough, it acts as a quantum well.
 This means that the vertical variation of the electron's wavefunction, and thus a component of its energy, is quantized.
 The efficiency of a quantum well laser is greater than that of a bulk laser because the density of states function of electrons in the quantum well system has an abrupt edge that concentrates electrons in energy states that contribute to laser action.

 Lasers containing more than one quantum well layer are known as multiple quantum well lasers.
 Multiple quantum wells improve the overlap of the gain region with the optical waveguide mode.

-Further improvements in the laser efficiency have also been demonstrated by reducing the quantum well layer to a quantum wire or to a "sea" of quantum dots.
+Further improvements in laser efficiency have also been demonstrated by reducing the quantum well layer(s) to a layer(s) with quantum wires and especially quantum dots.